 Have you ever been in a season of waiting?
-God said no or wait, which means no not now, and so you wait for His direction.
+God said, “No,” or, “Wait”, which means no, not now, and so you wait for His direction.
 What do you do when God says no, but you still want the thing God said no about?
-It’s hard to be still when God says no. Today, as we continue in our 40-Day Fast of being still and knowing God more, we see what happens when you get tired of waiting for God to fight for you.
+It’s hard to be still when God doesn’t say, “Yes.”
+Today, as we continue in our 40-day fast of being still and knowing God more, we see what happens when you get tired of waiting for God to fight for you.
 To be specific, what happens when you ignore God’s no and fight for yourself anyway.When God Says No Will You Trust His Heart Today?
 Click To Tweet

 King Ahab is not known for walking in obedience to God.
-He is not walking in God’s will and he gets tired of being still when God said no.
+He was not walking in God’s will and he got tired of being still when God said no.

-1 Kings 22:3 (AMP) Now the king of Israel said to his servants, “Do you know that Ramoth in Gilead is ours, yet we are still (Being Still) doing nothing to take it from the hand of the king of Aram?”
+“Now the king of Israel said to his servants, “Do you know that Ramoth in Gilead is ours, yet we are still (Being Still) doing nothing to take it from the hand of the king of Aram?””
+(1 Kings 22:3 AMP)

 The Context of 1 Kings 22:3 gives us many applications to our own lives.

 King Ahab had a come to Jesus moment three years before his death- sort of.
 He saw God and understood, at least for a moment, that God was God and he was not.
 King Ahab humbled himself and that pleased God.

 God gave him three years of peace and King Ahab prospered in those years.
 He had wealth, power, stature, everything a man could want.
-The King even acquired an alliance with King Jehoshaphat bringing an uneasy alliance between the split Kingdoms of Israel.
+The king even acquired an alliance with King Jehoshaphat bringing an uneasy alliance between the split Kingdoms of Israel.
 Amazing!

 But there was something King Ahab wanted, something he felt was his.
 He was entitled to it, it should be his, he could take it if he wanted it back.
 The place was Ra-moth in Gilead.

-They how’s and why’s of all that will have to wait for another day, but today we just need to understand that the king wanted something God did not give him and the king could not be happy without it.
+The how’s and why’s of all that will have to wait for another day, but today we just need to understand that the king wanted something God did not give him and the king could not be happy without it.

 Observations on 1 Kings 22:3 lead me to ask a lot of questions.

 Why is it so hard to see all the blessings when there is something you want (something God said no about)?

 Do you take time to look around and count your blessings?
 I try to spend some time each morning thanking God for the things in my life that are blessings.
 But when I want something it is harder to do that.
-All I can think about is that thing I want but don’t have.
+All I can think about is the thing I want but don’t have.

 When God has said no or wait I tend to keep asking.
-When He stops answering me it is often because He already said No and I need to accept His No (Read more about that here)
+When He stops answering me it is often because He already said No and I need to accept His no!

 There are things I want in life, dreams I long for, passions I want to see realized.
 If I’m honest, most of the time I trust my own plans, my own understanding, my own ways, and assume God should be on the side of my logic.
 So how do we respond?

 Okay, let’s be honest, King Ahab had a point.
 Ramoth Gilead should have been his.
 He had defeated this nation two times before.
 With the new alliance defeating them a third time and taking back what was his seemed like a no-brainer.
 Why even bother asking God about it?

 Because we see things and understand things from a human logic we leave God out of our planning or we fight with Him when He says something that seems illogical to us.

-King Ahab finally asked the Prophet of the Lord if they should go to battle.
-God clearly said “No, Be Still.
-If You go to Battle you will die.”
+King Ahab finally asked the prophet of the Lord if they should go to battle.
+God clearly said, “No, be still.
+If you go to battle you will die.”

 As much as we want to obey God, we think we know best.
-Because we think we know best there is a struggle to obey God when God says Be Still, No, Wait, Not Yet, etc.Click To Tweet
+Because we think we know best there is a struggle to obey God when God says, “Be still”, “No”, “Wait” or “Not yet.”

 God sees the whole of our life.
 He sees the turns and twists, the future we can’t imagine.
-Why is it so hard to Trust God when He says “Be Still, Trust Me.
+Why is it so hard to trust God when He says, “Be still, trust Me.
 Let me handle this.”?

-King Ahab died in the battle, He died deliberately disobeying God.
-God clearly said no but King Ahab thought he knew better so he ignored God’s No.
+King Ahab died in the battle.
+He died – deliberately disobeying God.
+God clearly said no but King Ahab thought he knew better so he ignored God’s no.

 What has God said no to you about?